 EducationRemember that amazing teacher?
 The one who challenged you while making learning fun and memorable?
 That teacher changed your life – maybe even inspired you to change lives yourself as an educator.

 When you study teacher education, you learn to form young minds and help students reach their potential.
 In other words, you will pursue a vocation that builds a better future for entire communities.

-In St. Norbert’s teacher education program, you earn a Bachelor of Science degree in education through six certification programs:
+In St. Norbert’s teacher education program, you earn a Bachelor of Arts degree in education through six certification programs: